thenewgoat/certificate-onchain/README.md

 # How to use

-This repository deploys the certificate tokens on PolygonAmoy.

 1. Navigate to your directory.
 2. Make necessary changes to the deployment script.\
 &emsp;&emsp;2a.
 Define these environment variables: METAMASK_PRIVATE_KEY, RECEIVER_ADDRESS, ISSUER_ADDRESS, BASE_URI,\